Coconut Macaroons

 Instructions

-- Preheat oven: Preheat oven to 300°F.
+- Preheat oven to 300°F.

-- Bake: Bake for 20-22 minutes.
+- Bake for 20-22 minutes.
 Remove from oven and let cool.
 They will firm up as they cool so wait about 15 minutes or so before serving or dipping in chocolate.

-- Melt chocolate: If adding melted chocolate, add chips to a microwave safe bowl and heat for about 30 seconds and stir.
-If chips aren’t melted, heat for another 10 seconds or so.
+- If adding melted chocolate, add chips to a microwave safe bowl and heat for about 30 seconds and stir.
+If chips aren't melted, heat for another 10 seconds or so.
 If the chocolate seems too thick after melting you can add a teaspoon of melted coconut oil to thin it out.
+Dip each macaroon into the melted chocolate and/or drizzle chocolate over each macaroon.

-- Set: Place macaroons in the fridge/freezer for 5-10 minutes to allow the chocolate to harden.
+- Place macaroons in the fridge/freezer for 5-10 minutes to allow the chocolate to harden.
 Store any leftover macaroons in the fridge or freezer.
 If you do store them in the freezer, let them sit out at least 10 minutes before eating.
-They’re really hard straight from the freezer.
+They're really hard straight from the freezer.

 Video